cloudfoundry/dropsonde-protocol/README.md

 ## Generating code

-Note: due to [maps not being supported in protoc v2.X](https://github.com/google/protobuf/issues/799#issuecomment-138207911), the proto definitions in this repository require protoc v3.0.0 or higher.
+Note: Due to [maps not being supported in protoc v2.X](https://github.com/google/protobuf/issues/799#issuecomment-138207911), the proto definitions in this repository require protoc v3.0.0 or higher.

 ### Go